 If you are a runner and don’t abide by a healthy diet, you are limiting your physical and mental potential.

-Aerobic Exercises have great benefits of strengthening the back and overall keeping the body in tip top performance.
-Listed below are a few example of some aerobic exercises you can do to strengthen your back and to also keep you in shape:
+Aerobic Exercises have great benefits of strengthening the back and overall keeping the body in tip-top performance.
+Listed below are a few examples of some aerobic exercises you can do to improve your back and also to keep you in shape:

 - Skipping rope